aws-samples/aws-dbs-refarch-datalake/README.md

 * **It complements enterprise data warehouse(EDW)** and is commonly a data source for the EDW – **capturing all but only passing relevant data to the EDW**
 * Allows for data exploration without data model design and ingestion-**quick user access**

 **NOTE: All contents in this reference achitecture documentation is developed prior to the general availability of [AWS Lake Formation](https://aws.amazon.com/lake-formation/).
-AWS Lake formation Specific contents would be added once it is available for production use.**
+AWS Lake Formation specific contents would be added once it is available for production use.**

 ## S3 : A Storage Service for Datalake